chickenboot/chickenboot.github.com/_posts/2013-05-24-zurb-foundation-with-nanoc-part-4.md

 ---
 layout: post
-title: Zurb Foundation and nanoc&#58; Refining the Blog
+title: Zurb Foundation &amp; nanoc&#58; Blog Refinement
 abstract: Creating a blog landing page, and building tag handling helpers to refine the blog
-published: false
+published: true
 ---

 Last time we got the basic blog infrastructure in place, but we still need to create a blog landing page, and add support for tags.

 ### Haml Everywhere

 Before we attack the blog, we'll look at our index page.
 It is currently the default html page shipped with nanoc; let's replace that with a basic holding page in haml until we address the content and layout for the rest of the site.
-We're going to write the blog landing page in haml too, so we can change the `Rules` file to reflect that we only need support for haml:
+We're going to write the blog landing page in haml too, which means we can change the `Rules` file to reflect that we only need support for haml:

 {% highlight bash %}
 vintageinvite$ subl Rules